They say…

 Williams Brothers Brewery

 Alloa is the largest town in Clackmannanshire, central Scotland – once the smallest Scottish county in the when the country still had them.
-A hundred years ago the town ranked alongside Burton upon Trent, Edinburgh, and Tadcaster as one of the most important brewing centres in Britain but now boasts only a single brewery.
+A hundred years ago the town ranked alongside Burton upon Trent, Edinburgh, London and Tadcaster as one of the most important brewing centres in Britain but now boasts only a single brewery.
 It’s doubtful that the brewing dynasties of old would recognise much in the way things are done at Williams Brothers, who have become the last keepers of Alloa’s brewing flame through a very circuitous route.

 When the Campaign for Real Ale (CAMRA) was founded in 1971, Maclay’s Thistle Brewery in Alloa was one of only four independent family brewers left in Scotland, and the only one north of the river Forth (the other surviving brewery in the town was by then owned by Allied, one of the ‘Big Six’, and was finally closed by Carslberg in 1998).
 The Thistle dated from 1870, but the Maclay family had previously brewed since 1830 at the nearby Mills brewery, established around 1804.